-The amount you will receive from Long Term Disability insurance benefits will vary depending on the type of disability plan.
+The amount you will receive from insurance benefits will vary depending on the type of disability plan.
 Most LTD plans will replace 60% to 70% of your income up to a certain amount, depending on your policy.

 Whether or not Short Term and Long Term Disability benefits are taxable will depend on who is paying the premiums.
 If all the premiums are paid by you, the benefits received are generally non-taxable.
 However, if any portion of the premiums is paid by the employer, then the benefits received are generally considered to be taxable benefits.

-In the “own occupation” period - usually the first two years - Long Term Disability benefits are paid if you are unable to return to the job you had before becoming disabled.
+In the “own occupation” period - usually the first two years - benefits are paid if you are unable to return to the job you had before becoming disabled.

-Long Term Disability claims are frequently denied, which is why obtaining the services of a lawyer knowledgeable in Long Term Disability benefits law can be useful at the outset of the claims process.
-A lawyer can help you navigate the claims process and avoid some of the common reasons why claims are denied in the first place.
+Long Term Disability claims are frequently denied, which is why obtaining the services of a disability lawyer can be useful at the outset of the claims process.
+A lawyer can help you navigate the claims process and avoid some of the common reasons why an insurance company denies your claim in the first place.

-Some of the most common reasons why LTD claims are denied include: insufficient medical evidence, not meeting the policy’s definition of total disability, having the ability to work in another occupation, having a pre-existing or excluded medical condition, or failing to meet insurance company deadlines.
+Some of the most common reasons why an LTD claim is denied include: insufficient medical evidence, not meeting the policy’s definition of total disability, having the ability to work in another occupation, having a pre-existing or excluded medical condition, or failing to meet insurance company deadlines.

-If you are considering suing an insurance company regarding Long Term Disability benefits, it is important to note that you usually only have two years from the initial denial of your Long Term Disability claim to do so.
-If you decide to pursue an internal appeal with the insurance company first, this may not provide you with additional time to file a lawsuit.
+If you are considering suing an insurance company regarding Long Term Disability benefits, it is important to note that you usually only have two years from the initial denial of your claim to do so.
+If you decide to pursue an internal appeal first, this may not provide you with additional time to file a lawsuit.

 Suing an insurance company generally begins by filing a statement of claim.
 Once the statement of claim is filed, the insurance company will file a statement of defence, and the parties will then exchange documents and information.
 In Ontario, the parties will proceed to mandatory meditation to encourage settlement of the dispute before going to trial.
 Most cases will settle at this stage of the process.